BrunaRihl/FineShine-Jewellery/README.md

 The Epic 9 focuses on implementing Wishlist functionality, allowing customers to easily manage desired products by adding, removing, and viewing items to facilitate future purchases.

-* As a customer, I can add and remove products to my wishlist so that I can save items I wish to purchase in the future.
+* As a logged-in user, I can add and remove products to my wishlist so that I can save items I wish to purchase in the future.

-* As a customer, I can view all the products I've added to my wishlist so that I can review my choices and make informed purchasing decisions.
+* As a logged-in user, I can view all the products I've added to my wishlist so that I can review my choices and make informed purchasing decisions.

 #### Epic 10: Posts